-- Confirm that your meter is an ‘analogue’ meter, rather than a digital or smart meter
+- For electricity meters, confirm that your meter is an ‘analogue’ meter, rather than a digital or smart meter

 - Take a photo or take a read from the meter – follow the instructions below on how to read different types of meters

-- Contact Sumo on firstname.lastname@example.org before the due date of the bill with a photo of your meter which clearly shows the read on the meter and the meter number.
+- Contact Sumo on email@example.com before the due date of the bill with either your self read and your meter number or a photo of your meter which clearly shows the read on the meter and the meter number.
 If accepted, we will reissue you an adjusted bill which will have new payment terms depending on when you provide us with the read.
-The new bill will show as an estimate but will be based on your read.
+The new bill will show as an estimate, but will be based on your read.

-It’s your obligation to provide access to the meter at least once in a 12 month period, so sometimes we may arrange a special read by the distributor rather than accepting your read of the meter.
+It’s your obligation to provide access to the meter at least once in a 12-month period, so sometimes we may arrange a special read rather than accepting your read of the meter.

 Accepting your read

-Sometimes, a read that you provide does not meet Sumo requirements and we cannot adjust the estimated bill.
+Sometimes, a read that you provide does not meet Sumo’s requirements and we cannot adjust the estimated bill.
 The main reasons that we would not accept your read are:

 - You have provided a photo of the meter and the read is not clearly visible

-- You have provided a photo of the meter and the meter number does not match our records
+- You have provided a photo of the meter or the numerical read and the meter number does not match our records

 - The read that you have provided is less than the last actual read taken from your meter